Gomsur/Project-2/README.md

 ## **Site Overview**
 I decided to make a game called three in a row or row of three, a classic board game where two players challenge eachother in a game of whoever gets three of their markers in a row first.
 However it can also end up being a draw game, where both players cant put more of their markers on the game board and would have to challenge eachother in another game.
+There is also clear instructions mentioned under the instruction tab on how the game is played.
+Most important is to have fun!

 ![responive-all](/assets/images/Responsive.all.png)
 ![winningmsg](/assets/images/Winning%20screen.png)​